Creating & editing datasets

 Dataset deletion

 You can permanently delete the dataset here.
-Once deleted, the dataset will no longer be discoverable, though it will still show up in users' projects that reference the dataset, and bookmarked URLs and DOIs will still resolve to the dataset's landing page.
+Once deleted, the dataset will no longer be discoverable, though it will still show up in users' workflows that reference the dataset, and bookmarked URLs and DOIs will still resolve to the dataset's landing page.

 To ensure future reproducibility, dataset metadata and documentation is preserved upon deletion.
 However, all data will be fully expunged, and the dataset will no longer by queryable.